Ixox/preenfm2/README.md

 	- Andrew Simper for the bell, low shelf and high shelf algo.
 	- Dennis Cronin for the allpass algo.
 	- Karlsen, Stilson et al. for the ladder algo
+	- Andy Sloane for the 303 filter algo